strands-project/mongodb_store/ros_datacentre/README.md

 (which is included in `datacentre.launch`)

 allows you to bulk copy or move entries from message store collections to the mongod instances defined under `ros_datacentre_extras`.
 The client accepts a list of collection names and uses the `meta["inserted_at"]` field of the message store entries to replicate or move all entries that were inserted before a particular time.
+If no time is provided then the default is 24 hours ago.
 There is an example client that does this for a list of collections specified on the command line.
 This *moves* entries inserted 24 hours ago or earlier.

 ```bash
 rosrun ros_datacentre replicator_client.py message_store robblog scheduling_problems